Kaboom242/quillquest-stories/Golemheart/Chapters-TheFirstMage/Chapter011.md

 The Forest Spirit emerged from the wreckage like morning light made manifest, its form visible now as a creature of living wood and gentle fire.
 It looked at Lin with eyes older than the Academy, older than the Empire itself, and bowed once—a gesture of acknowledgment between equals.
 Then it faded back into the ley lines that ran beneath the world, carrying with it the whispered promise that this was only the beginning.

-Lin collapsed to her knees among the ruins, the Blatthorn staff still humming with power in her hands.
+Lin collapsed to her knees among the ruins, the Blackthorn staff still humming with power in her hands.

 The rescue team found them twenty minutes later, Academy instructors and Guild members who had been searching desperately for survivors of the ley line explosion.
 They emerged from a passage that definitely hadn't existed in the Academy's original architecture, their faces showing a mixture of relief and complete bewilderment at the scene before them.